kooroshkz/datarius/README.md

 - properties can have 0 or more tenants
 - a housing contract is a relation between a landlord, tenants and optionally a housing agency
 - tenants can also be resident assistants and residents, a resident assistant manages a group of residents

+## Bonus points

+(Bonus, 2p) Include aggregation or ternary relation.
+(Already added) (Bonus, 2p) Include the translation of aggregation or ternary relation.
+Could you capture all the constraints?
+If you cannot capture some constraints, explain why.

+## Queries

+### Queries Requirements:
+Include one example of each of the following:
+i.
+GROUP BY ...
+HAVING
+ii.
+Set operation (UNION, INTERSECT, EXCEPT) iii.
+Nested query or correlation iv.
+Aggregation (MAX, AVG, SUM, COUNT)
+v.
+Query over multiple tables (JOIN) vi.
+LIKE (string matching)
+Please specify distinct queries for each category.
+Otherwise, we will only score one of the categories.
+For each query, please briefly explain what it computes.
+Without an explanation, you will not earn any points for that query.
+(Bonus#1,3p) Is there a challenging query you wish to show us?
+(Bonus#2,3p) Is there a challenging query you wish to show us?